Creativity and the unconscious illustrated

 Using David Lynch once more as a case study, I remember him describing the origin story of his 2001 movie Mulholland Drive, which was originally planned as a spin-off TV-series of Twin Peaks.
 The production eventually faced a dead-end (financial backlash, if memory serves) and was forced to take a different shape as a movie, even though the pilot episode was already being filmed.
 Having to modify the entire concept, Lynch faced a huge creative puzzle: what to do with the filmed material and how to turn that into a completely different story while squeezing it into a single movie?
 A nightmare situation no-doubt, having to change plans so dramatically right in the middle of the production.
 Lynch said in an interview, that a new vision and plot structure came to him while he went to meditate upon the matter.
 After that, he had a crystal clear plan for the movie, which turned out to be nothing less but a masterpiece.
 If you haven’t seen it, I highly recommend it, as it strongly supports the story with its unbelievable dreamlike imagery.

-The unconscious depths
+The different levels of the unconscious depths

 Beneath the surface, the mind opens into a vast underwater world with its own currents and tides.
 The shallower layers represent the personal unconscious, including forgotten memories, repressed material, habitual patterns, old emotions and the psychological complexes that act like underwater currents.